cncf/toc/proposals/incubation/openfga.md

 Send an email to our team at security@openfga.dev

 ### Prevention
-OpenFGA uses Snyk, Fossa, and semgrep to proactively monitor for vulnerabilities and monitor our dependencies.
+OpenFGA uses Snyk, Fossa, semgrep, and Dependabot to proactively monitor for vulnerabilities and monitor our dependencies.

 ### License